Michalbeblocinski/mobitronic/README.md

 cd mobitronic
 3. Install the required dependencies: npm install
-4. Compile SCSS to CSS
+4. Compile SCSS to CSS:
 npm run scss
 5. Open the index.html file in your browser to view the "Under Construction" page.